 3.2.5.
 Key estimate.
-By definition, a horizontal vector field v for a puzzle map is a holomorphic vector field on $\cup U_i$ satisfying (2.5) with some qc vector field α on orb(0).
-The key estimate says that, for any map $g \in \mathcal{V}$ in some neighborhood $\mathcal{V} \ni f$ which either does not have invariant line fields on K(g) or is hyperbolic, the dependence of α on v is uniformly bounded:
+By definition, a horizontal vector field v for a non-hyperbolic puzzle map is a holomorphic vector field on $\cup U_i$ satisfying (2.5) for some qc vector field α on orb(0).
+In the hyperbolic case, we also require that the multiplier of the corresponding periodic attractor does not change "infinitesimally" along the direction v (that is, v satisfies (5.1)).

+The key estimate says that, for any map $g \in V$ in some neighborhood $V \ni f$ which either does not have invariant line fields on K(g) or is hyperbolic, the dependence of α on v is uniformly bounded: